 1. 30-day survival for paediatric cardiac surgery (overall, expected and prediction interval)

-In the three years 2012 to 2015, there were 1900 cardiothoracic operations performed in our unit, of which 99.0% of patients survived to 30 days.
-When these outcomes are benchmarked using the Partial Risk Adjustment in Surgery (PRAiS) model, the results are better than expected based on the confidence limits selected by the National Congenital Heart Audit (NCHDA).
-Please note that the validation process and the external validation visit for our paediatric cardiac surgery audit data will not take place until 25th June 2015 and these data will not be confirmed as accurate by NCHDA until early 2016.
+In the three years 2014 to 2017, there were over 2000 cardiothoracic operations performed in our unit, of which 99.2% of patients survived to 30 days.
+When these outcomes are benchmarked using the Partial Risk Adjustment in Surgery (PRAiS2) model, the results are better than expected based on the confidence limits selected by the National Congenital Heart Audit (NCHDA).

 In 2016 a new website, developed together with parents, was launched that explains what the survival rates for hospitals are and what they mean.